WTFox/LendABuck-Public/README.md

 LendABuck
 ============

-A web app to assist with lending money to those who needed it and also provide an easy way to be paid back.
+A web app written in `flask` to assist with lending money to those who needed it and also provide an easy way to be paid back.

 Installation